This sermon is eternal. Why does the pastor have so many bullet points today?

 The Best New Year’s Resolution

-Let’s stop throwing ourselves a pity party about everything we’re doing wrong and start celebrating the One who did everything right.
+Let’s stop throwing ourselves a pity party about everything that we’re doing wrong and start celebrating the One who did everything right.
 Of course, we need to confess our sins and repent from them.
 Of course, we need to be reading the Word, attending church, and heeding godly advice.
 Of course, we should seek the Lord in 2019.

 Have a happy New Year!